This page forms part of our blog which contains a series of hints, tips and advice for consumers and tradespeople.

 Take a look at the photo below:

-As you can see, a clip secures the tile into place and allows for plenty of movement, there’s no cement to crack and the tile can shift and move with the roof without breaking loose.
+As you can see, a clip secures the tile into place and allows for plenty of movement, there’s no mortar to crack and the tile can shift and move with the roof without breaking loose.

 This type of fixing system is now used on almost all new build roofs.